On the typical and atypical solutions to the Kuramoto equations

-induces a regular subdivision $\subdiv_\omega(\radjp_G) = \{ \colv{0} \cup F \mid F \in \facets(\radjp_G) \}$. \end{lemma} This is a well known consequence of assigning a sufficiently small lifting value to an interior point ($\colv{0}$ in this case).
+This is a well known consequence of assigning a sufficiently small lifting value to an interior point of a point configuration ($\colv{0}$ in this case).
 The resulting regular subdivision may be too coarse to be useful in our discussions.
-Indeed, it will not be a triangulation unless $G$ is has no even cycles \cite{ChenDavisKorchevskaia2022Facets,ChenDavis2022Toric}.
+Indeed, it will not be a triangulation unless $G$ is has no even cycles \cite{ChenDavis2022Toric,ChenDavisKorchevskaia2022Facets}.
 It can be refined into a triangulation through perturbations on the nonzero lifting values.

 \begin{lemma} For generic but symmetric choices $\{ \delta_{ij} = \delta_{ji} \in \RR \mid \{i,j\} \in \edges(G) \}$ that are sufficiently close to 0, the function $\omega : \radjp_G \to \QQ$, given by